dietmarkuehl/P3552-task/lazy.md

     asynchronous code is often written using coroutines awaiting senders.
 However, it isn't as obvious as not all senders will necessarily be awaitable.
-For example neither unifex nor stdexec support senders with more than `set_value` completion.
+For example neither unifex nor stdexec support senders with more than one `set_value` completion.
 4. It is possibly confusing and problematic if coroutines resume on a different execution context than the one they were suspended on.
 Senders could, however, complete on an entirely different